FTC, states increase pressure on Facebook on privacy - Philly

 NEW YORK (AP) - U.S. regulators and state attorneys general are increasing pressure on Facebook as they probe whether the company's data-collection practices have hurt the people who use its services.

-Facebook's stock, which already took a big hit last week, plunged further Monday after the Federal Trade Commission confirmed news reports that it was investigating.
+The Federal Trade Commission confirmed news reports on Monday that it was investigating the company.
 Separately, the attorneys general for 37 U.S. states and territories sought details Monday on how Facebook monitored what app developers did with data collected on Facebook users and whether Facebook had safeguards to prevent misuse.

 Facebook's privacy practices have come under fire after revelations that a Trump-affiliated consulting firm, Cambridge Analytica, got data on millions of Facebook users.
 That included information on friends of people who had downloaded a psychological quiz app, even though those friends hadn't given explicit consent to sharing.